 It makes sense that we would not want to shut off our personalities in the work place and would crave relationships within our organizations that are more than the transactional goings on of day to day business.
 If forming these bonds with coworkers helps to improve company culture and productivity it is equally important that company policies thoughtfully consider that company culture in its written policies so they are not in conflict.

-It can be confusing for employee if you have established a certain way of working in the office with verbal policies but have written policies that contradict behaviors that have been widely allowed and encouraged on site.
+It can be confusing for employees if you have established a certain way of working in the office with verbal policies but have written policies that contradict behaviors that have been widely allowed and encouraged in practice.